 This connector is for a chassis-mounted front panel audio I/O module that supports either HD Audio or legacy AC'97 audio standard.
+Connect one end of the front panel audio I/O module cable to this connector.

-P5KPL Front Panel Audio Connector
+P5SD2-A Front Panel Audio Connector

 - We recommend that you connect a high-definition front panel audio module to this connector to avail of the motherboard's high-definition audio capability. - By default, this connector is set to HD Audio.
-If you want to connect a High Definition front panel audio module to this connector, set the Front Panel Support Type item in the BIOS to [HD Audio].
-See section "2.4.4 Chipset" for details.